 We decided on tea pets as our mascots for East Forged - Mico, Saka and Notsu.
 What are tea pets, you ask?
 In the world of small tea pot brewing, they sit on the tea table and keep you company.
 There are many different types with the money frog (coins in the mouth) most favoured for good luck.
 During the sharing of tea, excess tea is poured over the tea pet so no tea is ever wasted.
 They are fun, conversation starters and part of the tea experience.
+Why did we choose a monkey, cat and pig?
+In the Asian Zodiac; Kym is a monkey, her first teapet was a cat (also, Tania is a tiger) and finally we both have pig children.

 Crossing the ocean, we chat with Nicole Wilson who has been writing about her love of the leaf since 2008.
 Her work has been featured on World Tea News, The Daily Tea, Tea Journey, and other publications.
 She is the winner of the 2018 World Tea Award for Best Tea Blog.